 The HP ENVY Photo 6255 is a decent casual photo printer.
 While it has some of the qualities that a photo printer requires like very good color accuracy and a photo paper tray, it's severely lacking in additional features.
 The scanner is mediocre and the printer is inadequate for any black and white printing.

 The HP ENVY Photo 7155 and the HP ENVY Photo 6255 are two very similar color printers.
-Both printers don't perform all that well when it comes to black only documents.
-Their printing speeds are very slow, and neither cartridges yield a lot of pages.
+Both printers don't perform all that well when it comes to black-only documents.
+Their printing speeds are very slow, and neither yields a lot of pages.
 However, the 7155 has a slightly better color accuracy and photo printing quality.
 The biggest plus for the 7155, is that it supports external storage like an SD card or USB thumb drive.

 The HP ENVY Photo 6255 and the Xerox B210/DNI are two very different printers.
 The Xerox is a monochrome laser printer that's meant for high volume printing at a low cost and it has amazing printing speed.
 The HP, on the other hand, is a casual photo printer that's awful for black and white printing.